ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 **target timespan**.

-Since contextual validation is only used for post-Sapling blocks, we can assume that there will be at least 28 blocks in any relevant chain.
+Since contextual validation is only used for post-Sapling blocks, we can assume that there will be at least 28 blocks in any relevant chain on mainnet and testnet.

 Difficulty threshold calculations are performed using unsigned 256-bit integers.
 Time calculations are performed using unsigned 32-bit integers.